Greg-R/magloop_pico_code/README.md

 It is not compatible with the Arduino IDE, although a future fork to Arduino may be possible in the future.

-The project will add Gerber files for PCB manufacture.
-Also Freecad files for 3D printing of the case and antenna components will be added.

-Documentation is a work-in-progress.
-Also, soon!

 Copyright (C) 2022  Gregory Raven